typicode/json-server/README.md

 ## Routes

 Based on the previous `db.json` file, here are all the available routes.
-If you need more customization, you can use the project as a [module](https://github.com/typicode/json-server#module).
+If you need to [customize](https://github.com/typicode/json-server#customize), you can use the project as a module.

 ```
 GET    /posts